-6.3 It is possible that different cancellation fees apply to different travel components (e.g. in the case of direct issuing of air tickets, there is often a 100% cancellation fee).
+6.3 Different cancellation fees apply for charters and group bookings (8+ pax).
+A separate contract will be provided with the then applicable conditions.
+6.4 It is possible that different cancellation fees apply to different travel components (e.g. in the case of direct issuing of air tickets, there is often a 100% cancellation fee).
 These deviating, and therefore extra, costs are stated in the travel confirmation.

 7. Liability of YCC

-YCC is obliged to provide a correct execution of the trip according to the travel contract and in line with the expectations the traveller may reasonably have on the grounds of the contract.
-YCC is responsible for the selection of accommodation providers of ships, hotels, resorts etc., composition and the quality control of the travel elements and excursions, description of the travel elements in the YCC brochures and other publications, the processing of the travel confirmation, reservation of the travel elements and control and dispatch of the travel documents.
+YCC is obliged to provide a correct execution of the trip according to the travel contract.
+YCC is responsible for the selection of accommodation providers of ships, hotels, resorts etc., composition and the quality control of the travel elements, description of the travel elements in the YCC brochures and other (partner) publications, the processing of the travel confirmation, reservation of the travel elements and control and dispatch of the travel documents.

 8. Exclusion and limitation of the liability of YCC